radiocosmology/padloper/README.md

 ## How to start everything up

+**N.B.**: It is possible to run everything in Docker: scroll to the end of this README for instructions on this option.
+The information in this and subsequent sections is for installing everything by hand, which is probaby best for development environments and perhaps for some production environments.

 Assuming that JanusGraph, Flask, and React are installed and configured (see sections below), we can start the JanusGraph server, followed by the Flask server, and then the React server for testing.

 To start the JanusGraph server, do